salmanfs815/salmanfs/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---
-I write about programming, projects I've been working on, Islam, and other random thoughts that cross my mind.
+I write about software development, projects I've been working on, Islam, and other random thoughts that cross my mind.